 Candidates for Labiaplasty and What to Expect During Your Consultation

 Most women are accepted as candidates for labiaplasty if they are mentally and physically fit with a healthy BMI (BMI ≤30).
-Ideal patients have realistic expectations of surgical results and are committee to following post-operative directions to optimize their outcomes.
+Ideal patients have realistic expectations of surgical results and are committed to following postoperative directions to optimize their outcomes.
 Labiaplasty is intended to reduce the size of enlarged labia minora and improve symmetry; it does not alter or tighten the vaginal opening.
 Patients should refrain from any type of nicotine use for at least 2 weeks before and after their procedure to reduce the risk of wound healing complications and infection.

 Prior to your consultation, a patient care coordinator will contact you to discuss the procedure and what to expect.
 This is a great time to ask questions and obtain basic information about labiaplasty at Ann Arbor Plastic Surgery.
 Pricing and scheduling questions can also be addressed with your patient care coordinator prior to your consultation appointment.